-• An HSP is responsible for providing and/or coordinating services for no more than 16 children.
+• The HSP is responsible for providing and/or coordinating services for no more than 16 children.
+If the HSP serves in a case management role for more than one agency, then the maximum shared case load cannot exceed 16 children.

-The HSP must have a master's degree from an accredited college or university in the area of behavioral or social sciences, social work, or psychology, childhood education and (1) year of paid work experience in the field of social services or human service delivery or a bachelor's degree from an accredited college or university in the same areas of study with (2) year of paid work experience in social service, child care or a related field.
+The HSP must have a bachelor's degree from an accredited college or university in the area of behavioral or social sciences, social work, or psychology, childhood education and (2) years of paid work experience in the field of social services or human service delivery.